Comfort schedule: set different comfort ranges for different times

 Why are day/night fields ignored when the setting is enabled?

-When enabled, MPC uses the time-block limits from the comfort schedule.
-Day/night fields may still be visible but are not the primary constraints.
+When enabled, predictive heating uses the time-block limits from the comfort schedule.
+Day/night fields may still be visible, but they are no longer the main way to guide temperature.

 What if there is a gap in the schedule?

-If some time has no defined limits, MPC may not have clear constraints.
+If some time has no defined limits, predictive heating may not have a clear target.
 Add blocks so the full day is covered.

 Next

-Once comfort schedule is set, go back to the MPC guide and continue with identification and preview.
+Once comfort schedule is set, go back to the predictive heating guide and continue with learning and preview.